joaquinperaza/pointaloon/docs/index.md

 The API we provide is hosted at Google Firebase, remember you need to create an API token first.

 ##### API Token generator
+Get a toke to use our hosted API.
 Email:
 <input id="email" type="text" name="FirstName" placeholder="youremail@domain.com">
 <input id="button" type="submit" value="Generate">